Denali National Park

 Day +2: Fairbanks / Denali National Park

 Along with your Orbridge Expedition Leader, board a motor coach destined for Denali National Park, following the nearby Alaska Railroad route.
 Traverse through the scenic northern boreal forests of interior Alaska—where gold miners came to seek their fortune—enjoying a rich panoply of views of America's northernmost frontier.
-En route, stop for a visit to the University of Alaska's Museum of the North and continue to Denali along the George Park's Highway.
+En route, visit the Trans-Alaska Pipeline viewpoint, stop for a tour at University of Alaska's Museum of the North, and continue to Denali along the George Park's Highway.

 At the Museum of the North, discover Alaska Native cultures, natural wonders, diverse wildlife, and Arctic dinosaurs.
-See exhibits curated from 1.3 million specimens and artifacts in the research institution's vast collection.
-Art, culture, science, and breathtaking architecture make the Museum of the North an interesting and enriching stop.
+This institution not only exhibits what Alaska is about, but preserves it.
+As a research museum, there are 1.3 million specimens and artifacts from which visitors can learn a great deal.
+Art, culture, science, and breathtaking architecture make the Museum of the North such an interesting and enriching stop.

 Overnight: Grande Denali Lodge (B,D)

 You may purchase the following optional excursions in advance from our Guest Services team to enjoy during your free time in Denali.
 We recommend you reserve early for best availability as space is limited.

 • DogGoneIt Dog Sled Tour: An intimate visit to an Alaskan frontier home to learn about the lives of the world’s greatest athletes, sled dogs, and racing the Iditarod. $59/person and $39 per youth 12 and under

 • Denali Glacier Landing Flight: A 100-minute plane tour of Denali to view the continent's deepest gorge, glaciers, and surrounding peaks and valleys.
 Also land on one of Denali's pristine glaciers.